Hawaii Travel Tips

 Wondering Where to Stay on Oahu?
 Start Here!

-If you're coming to Hawaii for a wedding, honeymoon, or renewal ceremony, where you choose to stay can make all the difference.
-Whether you're looking for the beauty of the Hawaiian mountains and beaches or the energy of the Honolulu nightlife and shopping scene, the island of Oahu has plenty to offer.
+If you’re coming to Hawaii for a wedding, honeymoon, or renewal ceremony, where you choose to stay can make all the difference.
+Whether looking for the beauty of the Hawaiian mountains and beaches or the energy of the Honolulu nightlife and shopping scene, the island of Oahu has plenty to offer.

 We get asked all the time where we recommend staying.
 We usually say Waikiki, which is next to Honolulu on the island of Oahu, as that’s often the best fit for what our couples are looking for.
 However, the whole island is beautiful, as are the other islands of Hawaii.

-Here are our thoughts on some areas you may want to consider. :-)
+Here are our thoughts on some areas you may want to consider. đꙂ

 Waikiki – A Little of Everything

-The iconic Royal Hawaiian is our top recommendation, and other luxury hotels in Waikiki are also some of the world’s best.
-And the Kahala Resort is that perfect place for couples wanting to be outside of Waikiki, yet only ten minutes from all it has to offer.
+For couples looking to splurge, the iconic Royal Hawaiian is a popular choice, and other luxury hotels in Waikiki are also some of the world’s best.
+The Kahala Resort is the perfect place for couples wanting to be outside of Waikiki, yet only ten minutes from all it has to offer.

 The greater Honolulu area boasts some world-famous tourist destinations, including Waikiki Beach, King Kamehameha Statue, Iolani Palace, Chinatown, and Diamond Head Crater.

-waikiki from diamond head.jpgLooking down at Waikiki from Diamond Head
+Looking down at Waikiki from Diamond Head.

 Honolulu’s location makes it especially ideal as a central hub for day trips and expeditions into the heart of the island.